Node.js Review What Are the Best and Worst Aspects of This Popular Platform

 These types of tricks show the extensibility and scalability of the platform.
 Most people find that Node.js apps run exceptionally well.

 Many Prominent Companies Back and Use Node

 Earlier in this review, we mentioned the Node Package Manager (npm) that most Node applications use.
-That service has a parent organization of GitHub, which Microsoft recently purchased.
-The OpenJS Foundation, of which Node is one of the products, receives backing from Google, Microsoft, Netflix, Red Hat, IBM, GitHub, GoDaddy, Bloomberg, and many other large companies.
+This service has a parent organization of GitHub, which Microsoft recently purchased.
+The OpenJS Foundation, of which Node is one of their products, receives backing from Google, Microsoft, Netflix, Red Hat, IBM, GitHub, GoDaddy, Bloomberg, and many other large companies.

 Node has quite a few prominent websites that use it, including PayPal, Groupon, Wall Street Journal, Ancestry, Zendesk, and Yahoo.
 Many other companies probably use Node.js in some additional capacity.
 Indeed, anyone that builds an Electron-based application uses a version of Node.js.